 The United States remains a country where menstruating is a liability for all and a weapon and instrument of control used against many, and where equality of opportunity and dignity for those who bleed is often undermined by law, policy and practice."

 - Amy Fetigg

 Menstrual Equity, Organizing, and the Struggle for Human Dignity and Gender Inequality in Prison COLUMBIA JOURNAL OF GENDER AND LAW13

-- What questions or reflections do you have about Menstrual Equity in Correctional Facilities? - What, if anything, has stood out the most to you from what we have discussed?
+What, if anything, has stood out the most to you from what we have discussed?